International Wood Products Association

 IWPA 58th Annual Convention

 On June 10, 2013 the Environmental Protection Agency released the proposed rule in the Federal Register.
 The Third Party Certification (TPC) proposed regulation is available here and the full proposed regulation is available here.
-Comments for the TPC regulation are due on September 26th and the full proposed regulation on October 9th.
+Comments for the TPC regulation were due on September 26, 2013 and the full proposed regulation on October 9, 2013.

 IWPA encourages all members to submit letters to the Environmental Protection Agency (EPA) and to Congress urging them to support industry concerns.
 If you would like to contact Congress or the EPA you can use the IWPA letter generator.
 Just go here to fill out the fields and submit your opinion.

 FWIC Coalition submitted a letter to EPA with concerns on the proposed formaldehyde regulation.
 IWPA signed on along with 12 other Associations.
 You can read the full letter here.